bloeys/idc-docs/_GettingStarted/AddingACommand.md

               IDCUtils.IDC.AddClass(this);
           }

-          /*Cmd name, description an access level.
+          /*Cmd name, description and access level.
           Name and description are shown in the IDC autocomplete.
           The access level specifies where the cmd will be available.
-          In this case, this cmd will only be available in the editor and in dev builds.*/ [IDCCmd("KillAllEnemies", "Destroy all enemy gameobjects", AccessLevel.EditorAndDevBuild)]
+          In this case, this cmd will only be available in the editor and in dev builds.*/
+          [IDCCmd("KillAllEnemies", "Destroy all enemy gameobjects", AccessLevel.EditorAndDevBuild)]
           void KillEnemy()
           {